-- liquidate every stock in the portfolio assuming a share of the average volume traded over the previous one year.
-Efforts would be made to keep the average liquidation period under prudent limits prescribed internally.
-While securities that are listed on the stock exchange carry lower liquidity risk, the ability to sell these investments may be limited by overall trading volumes of the stock exchanges. - While mid cap and small cap stocks give one an opportunity to go beyond the usual large blue chip stocks and present possible higher capital appreciation, it is important to note that mid/small cap stocks can be riskier and more volatile on a relative basis.
+While mid cap and small cap stocks give one an opportunity to go beyond the usual large blue chip stocks and present possible higher capital appreciation, it is important to note that mid/small cap stocks can be riskier and more volatile on a relative basis.
 Therefore, the risk levels of investing in small cap and mid cap stocks is more than investing in stocks of large well-established companies.
 Please note that over a period of time these categories have demonstrated different levels of volatility and investment returns and it is important to note that generally, no one class consistently outperforms the others.
 While smaller and medium size companies may offer substantial opportunities for capital appreciation, they also involve substantial risks.
 Historically, these companies have been more volatile in price than larger company securities, especially over the short term.
 Among the reasons for the greater price volatility are the less certain growth prospects of smaller companies, the lower degree of liquidity in the markets for such securities, and the greater sensitivity of smaller companies to changing economic conditions.
-Smaller companies carry large amount of liquidity risk compared to the Large Cap companies, as the ability to sell is limited by overall trading volume in the securities, which it invests. - In addition, smaller companies may lack depth of management, be unable to generate funds necessary for growth or development, or be developing or marketing new products or services for which markets are not yet established and may never become established.
+Smaller companies carry large amount of liquidity risk compared to the Large Cap companies, as the ability to sell is limited by overall trading volume in the

+- securities, which it invests. - In addition, smaller companies may lack depth of management, be unable to generate funds necessary for growth or development, or be developing or marketing new products or services for which markets are not yet established and may never become established.
 They could also suffer from disadvantages such as outdated technologies, lack of bargaining power with suppliers, low entry barriers and inadequate management depth.
-Overall, the risks of investing in medium / small companies are (a) transparency/liquidity levels may not be at par with established, large companies; (b) corporate governance may be an issue with some companies; and (c) they may not be resilient enough to withstand shocks of business/economic cycles. - Securities which are not quoted on the stock exchanges are inherently illiquid in nature and carry a larger liquidity risk in comparison with securities that are listed on the exchanges or offer other exit options to the investors, including put options.
-This may, however, increase the risk of the portfolio.
-Additionally, the liquidity and valuation of the Scheme's investments due to its holdings of unlisted securities may be affected if they have to be sold prior to the target date of disinvestment.
+Overall, the risks of investing in medium / small companies are (a) transparency/liquidity levels may not be at par with established, large companies; (b) corporate governance may be an issue with some companies; and (c) they may not be resilient enough to withstand shocks of business/economic cycles. - Historical Trends and Performance: The fund manager aims to generate returns based on past statistical trends.
+However, the performance of the schemes may be affected if there is a change in these trends.
+There is no assurance that historical trends will continue - Liquidity in Abnormal Circumstances: In abnormal circumstances, it may be difficult to complete square-off transactions due to poor liquidity in stock futures or the spot market.
+The fund will aim to take exposure into relatively liquid stocks to minimize the risk of square-off transactions - Impact of Government Policy Changes: Changes in government policy, especially changes in tax benefits applicable to mutual funds, may impact the returns to investors in the schemes or the business prospects of the company in any particular sector

-4. Risk Factors associated with investment in Fixed Income Securities
+6. Risk Factors associated with investment in Debt and Money Market instruments